sgsshankar/awesome-generative-ai-data-scientist/README.md

 ### NVIDIA

-- [NVIDIA NIM Anywhere](https://github.com/NVIDIA/nim-anywhere): An entrypoint for developing with NIMs that natively scales out to full-sized labs and up to production environments.
+- [NVIDIA NIM Anywhere](https://github.com/NVIDIA/nim-anywhere): An entry point for developing with NIMs that natively scales out to full-sized labs and up to production environments.
 - [NVIDIA NIM Deploy](https://github.com/NVIDIA/nim-deploy): Reference implementations, example documents, and architecture guides that can be used as a starting point to deploy multiple NIMs and other NVIDIA microservices into Kubernetes and other production deployment environments.

+# Newsletters

+- [Python AI/ML Tips](https://github.com/business-science/free-ai-tips) - Free newsletter on Generative AI and Data Science.
+- [unwind ai](https://www.theunwindai.com/) - Latest AI news, tools, and tutorials for AI Developers

 # Courses and Training